How to Connect to Oracle in .NET With C#

 Connect with EF Core using Scaffold-DbContext

-To connect to an Oracle database using Entity Framework Core (EF Core) and scaffold its context, follow these step-by-step instructions.
-This process generates the required EF Core model classes and a DbContext based on the existing Oracle database schema.
+To connect to an Oracle database using Entity Framework Core (EF Core) and scaffold its context, follow the below instructions to generate the required EF Core model classes and a DbContext based on the existing Oracle database schema.

 Install the required NuGet packages